ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

-If the Publisher is not the domain authority for `www.example.net` - or any third-party domain that hosts any of the Publisher's APIs - then the Publisher MAY include a link in its own API Catalog to that third-party domain's API Catalog.
+If the Publisher is not the domain authority for `www.example.net` - or any third-party domain that hosts any of the Publisher's APIs - then the Publisher MAY include a link in its own API catalog to that third-party domain's API catalog.
-For example, the API Catalog available at `https://apis.example.com/.well-known/api-catalog`) may list APIs hosted at `apis.example.com` and also link to the API Catalog hosted at `https://www.example.net/.well-known/api-catalog` using the "api-catalog" link relation:
+For example, the API catalog available at `https://apis.example.com/.well-known/api-catalog`) may list APIs hosted at `apis.example.com` and also link to the API catalog hosted at `https://www.example.net/.well-known/api-catalog` using the "api-catalog" link relation: